 Participants will initially be introduced to basic cell culture work: 24-well plate preparation for diagnostic purpose as well as 96-well plates for titration and flasks maintenance will be demonstrated and subsequently prepared by participants.
-Inoculation of diagnostic samples on cell cultures will be practised.
-The CPE of different viruses will be shown and the participant will practise reading of diagnostic trays.
-Titration procedures will be demonstrated and afterwards participants will have the opportunity to practise by themselves; finally course participants will calculate virus titres.
+Inoculation of diagnostic samples on cell cultures will be practiced.
+The CPE of different viruses will be shown and the participant will practice reading of diagnostic trays.
+Titration procedures will be demonstrated and afterwards participants will have the opportunity to practice by themselves; finally course participants will calculate virus titres.

 The application of novel validated and accredited Real-Time PCR protocols suitable for surveillance will be demonstrated and performed by participants.
+Special emphasis will be put in the routines and methods to minimize contamination when PCR techniques are used with diagnostic purposes.